core-wg/transport-indication/draft-ietf-core-transport-indication.md

 it can indicate its own transport address on an alternative transport when implementing same-host proxy functionality.

-The semantics of a link from S to P with relations has-proxy ("S has-proxy P", `<P>;rel=has-proxy;anchor="S"`) are that for any resource R hosted on S ("S hosts R"), the proxy with the transport address indicated by P can be used to obtain R.
+The semantics of a link from S to P with relations has-proxy ("S has-proxy P", `<P>;rel=has-proxy;anchor="S"`) are that for any resource that has the same origin as S, the transport address indicated by P can be used to obtain that resource.

 ## Example